Pakistan: Cousin marriages create high risk of genetic disorders | DW | 07.02.2022

 However, he said the clerics he spoke with flatly refused, claiming that such marriages are in accordance with Islamic Sharia law and the traditions of the Prophet Mohammad.

 Shah said many families in Pakistan go through with consanguineous marriages because they believe it is called for by their Islamic religion.
-Even if the government would make such marriages illegal, it would be met with fierce resistance, he added.
+Even if the government were to make such marriages illegal, it would be met with fierce resistance, he added.

 In Pakistan's western province of Balochistan, the southern region of Sindh, and in the northwestern provinces, tribal systems dictate family life.